 Hi, I'm Denise, weaver & embroiderer from Argentina.

-I started experimenting with hand embroidery on my own and soon began working on commissions and teaching.
+In my early 20s, my grandmother gifted me her collection of old threads.
+I began experimenting with hand embroidery on my own and on friends’ clothes, and soon started working on commissions and teaching.

-The individuality of my products mainly comes from the wool I use: sourced from Latin origins, it’s raw, irregular and processed by hand.

 I weave on a traditional heddle loom, creating designs that are both textured and minimal.
+The individuality of my products comes mainly from the wool I use: sourced from Latin origins, it’s raw, irregular and processed by hand.

 Each piece holds traces of the landscape that produced its fibers and of my hands that crafted it.

 I believe handwork is of great importance in this modern world.
-There’s always a physical memory of the time spent in the making and it’s a deliberate choice to value slowness, craftsmanship, and sustainability.
+There’s always a physical memory of the time spent in the making, and it’s a deliberate choice to value slowness, craftsmanship, and sustainability.

 All woven shawls, garments and items I design are crafted slowly and with intention in my home, in Berlin.